Andrew Tate says he ‘believes in God and the justice system’ on the way into court | KRDO

 The pair looked in good spirits as they smiled and waved despite the seriousness of the charges that were laid against them on Tuesday, which include human trafficking, rape and forming a criminal group to sexually exploit women.

+A Romanian judge later adjourned the case of Tate and his brother until Friday, according to CNN affiliate Antena 3.

-The judge is expected to rule on the pair’s house arrest and set a trial date.
+The court was expected to make a decision regarding house arrest for the pair and to set a date for trial.

+On his way out of the courthouse, back to house arrest, Tate told the media: “I would like to say a massive ‘Thank you’ to all the supporters we have around the world.

+“Regardless of what the mainstream media keep saying and the lies they’re trying to report, we get tens of thousands of messages from people every single day supporting us, and they understand that we’re not the first affluent, wealthy men who have been unfairly attacked.”

 The Tate brothers are the highest-profile suspects to face trial on human-trafficking charges in Romania.